CueChaotic/ProjectQuotient/README.md

 *** A brief introduction ***
 -----------------------------------------------------------------------------------------------------

-Put simply, Project Quotient is an idea of mine for a website of a game developer.
+Put simply, Project Quotient is an idea for a website of a game developer.
 It's a core part of my journey to learn and develop skills in Software Engineering.
 It is, at this point, intended to be entirely theoretical and in no way represents a real company or commercial undertaking (even the name is a placeholder).

 BUT, that being said, who knows what the future holds?